Jeremy Charles

-Jeremy Melvyn Charles (born 26 September 1959 in Swansea) is a Welsh former professional footballer and Wales international.
+Jeremy Melvyn Charles (born 26 September 1959) is a Welsh former professional footballer and Wales international.
 Normally a centre-forward, he was equally adept as a centre-half.
 He played for Oxford United, Swansea City and Queens Park Rangers.
 He is the son of ex-footballer Mel Charles and nephew of Wales striker John Charles.

 Club career

 Charles began his career at his home town club Swansea City, making his debut as a substitute for Robbie James during 4–1 win over Newport County on the opening day of the 1976–77 season.
 He went on to become a key member of the squad as they moved from Division Four to Division One in five seasons.
 Having won promotion, Charles scored Swansea's first ever goal in Division One during a 5–1 win over Leeds United, but his season was disrupted by injury as he underwent two cartilage operations.

 With Swansea suffering relegation during the 1982–83 season, Charles joined Queens Park Rangers in November 1983 for a fee of £100,000 where he remained for just over a year before moving on to Oxford United in February 1985, where he was part of the side that won the Football League Cup in 1986, scoring one of his side's goals during a 3–0 win over his former club Queens Park Rangers.
 However, Charles was forced into retirement soon after due to injury.